thinkorswim app Charles Schwab rating

 • Advanced order entry and custom options strategy tools

-• With a brokerage account that supports Thinkorswim, users can access live market data (including futures data) at no additional cost, subject to exchange agreements.
+• With a brokerage account that supports thinkorswim, users can access live market data (including futures data) at no additional cost, subject to exchange agreements.

-Thinkorswim App Cons
+thinkorswim App Cons

-• Fractional-share trading is not supported within the Thinkorswim interface
+• Fractional-share trading is not supported within the thinkorswim interface

 • Older devices or devices with limited memory can experience slowdowns or freezing